 Innervate’s main clients in the region include the Saudi British Bank, Mitsubishi Bank, Aspen Insurance and Carnival Cruise.

 With an initial investment of almost $1 million, Innervate plans to recruit employees across various skill-sets ranging from system integrators, data scientists, business analysts and system architects.

 John Kilmartin, Bahrain Economic Development Board’s executive director – Business Development – ICT, said: “We are delighted that Innervate has chosen Bahrain to establish a permanent office in Bahrain that will service clients across the region.
 This is indicative of their confidence in Bahrain’s rapidly-moving strategy to develop as a regional ICT hub.”

-Innervate CEO Andy Startin added: “I’m very excited about the opportunities for us in Bahrain and across the Gulf and pleased to have chosen the capital Manama as our regional headquarters.”For all the latest Bahrain news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Innervate CEO Andy Startin added: “I’m very excited about the opportunities for us in Bahrain and across the Gulf and pleased to have chosen the capital Manama as our regional headquarters.”For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.